wbcmedia/wbcmedia.github.io/draft.md

 - They dance around waving their tools about

-**_Hildegaard_** : Boys, boys, stop this, you are being ridiculous.
-You're both dead already.
+**_Hildegaard_** : Boys, boys, stop zis, you are being ridiculous.
+You are both dead already.

 **_Cicely_** : This is typical of you Clive.
-You kill us both by mistake, but when you challenge a man to a duel you're impotent.
-You really are a Naff Lord.
+You kill us both by mistake, but when you challenge a man to a duel - you're impotent.

+- There is a comedy noise and Lord Naff lowers his level

+**_Cicely_** : You really are a Naff Lord.

 ---